Festive Deals ends in

 How many pillows should front sleepers use?

-If you can, try to avoid sleeping this way where possible.
-If it's the only way you can get those zzz's, place a medium pillow under your pelvis area.
+If you can, try to avoid sleeping this way where possible, but if it's the only way you can get to bed, you’ll definitely want to place a medium pillow under your pelvis area.
 This keeps your spine in the best alignment it can be in this position.

-Ideally, try not to have a pillow under your head but if you need one, make sure it's a soft pillow.
-Keeping your head as low as possible will help to align your spine correctly.
+But what about your main pillow?
+Well, ideally, you should try not to have a pillow under your head, but if you need one, make sure it's a soft, relatively flat pillow, as keeping your head as low as possible will help to align your spine correctly.

 What is an adjustable pillow?

 Modern sleep innovations mean you can now purchase adjustable pillows to suit your very specific sleep needs.
 Whether it's layers within the pillow that can be removed or added, or even foam cubes, like SIMBA's Nanocube® technology, these pillows can be amended to become firmer or softer, fuller or flatter.
-An adjustable pillow is ideal if you like to sleep in different positions each night, as you can adjust the pillow to keep you optimally supported.

 How often should you change your pillows?